-The use of mobile telephones or any device capable of capturing images or video are strictly prohibited in locker rooms or restroom areas while at school or at a school-related or school-sponsored events.
+The use of mobile telephones or any device capable of capturing images or video are strictly prohibited in locker rooms or restroom areas while at school or at school-related or school-sponsored events.

 If a student uses a cellular device inappropriately and/or without authorization during the school day, the device will be confiscated and progressive disciplinary measures will be applied.
-All confiscated phones should be turned in to Mr. Boatright or Mr. Tustin.
+All confiscated phones should be turned in to Mr. Boatright's Office.

-- First Offense The student may pick up the confiscated cellular device from Mr. Boatright's or Mr. Tustin's office at the end of the school day. - Second Offense The parent may pick up the confiscated cellular device from Mr. Boatright's or Mr. Tustin's office at the end of the school day. - Any offense after the second The parent may pick up the confiscated cellular device from Mr. Boatright's or Mr. Tustin's office at the end of the school day and pay a \$15 fine.
+- First Offense The student may pick up the confiscated cellular device from Mr. Boatright's office at the end of the school day. - Second Offense The parent may pick up the confiscated cellular device from Mr. Boatright's office at the end of the school day. - Any offense after the second The parent may pick up the confiscated cellular device from Mr. Boatright's office at the end of the school day and pay a \$15 fine.